Animating for usability

 When and how can I use motion in a meaningful way?

 Thinking about transitions is a must, it's a key moment when we explain to the user what will happen next and where we are going.
 If contextual transitions are used effectively, the user will transition to a new screen state with a clear understanding of how the new screen is an extension of the page they just came from.
 Always animate content coming into the screen, not leaving the screen.
-The user's focus is already on the next screen after an action, and don't want to spend time waiting for the old content to leave.
+The user's focus is already on the next screen after an action, and don't want to spend time waiting for the old content to leave the screen.

 Motion focuses attention on what's important without creating unnecessary distraction.
 Motion guides user attention in a smooth non-disruptive way.
-Remember old tv-games where a landscape would look all colorless and static, and then one thing would glimmer, spin and look very vibrant and 3D?
+Remember old video games where a landscape would look all colorless and static, and then one thing would glimmer, spin and look very vibrant and 3D?
 You knew instantly to try to interact with it to move along in the game.

 Space and depth